michaelspatrick/clustercheck/README.md

 # clustercheck
 This plugin is designed to mimic the function of the Percona clustercheck script for PXC.
+This plugin is still in development and not completed.

 ### Server Setup